vahidrnaderi/safe_backup/README.md

 # Safe Backup

-If you need to copy your files from a location on your local drives or download them from an object storage to your local drive safely, without any concerns about losing files, you can achieve this with safe_backup.
+If you need to copy your files from a location on your local drives or download them from an object storage to your local drive safety, without any concerns about losing files, you can achieve this with safe_backup.

 This program creates a secure backup of your files from a specified directory or an object storage location.